-“Our two Foreign Trade Zones are highly utilized, with multiple companies taking full advantage of their benefits,” says Melissa Johnson, vice president of industrial development and logistics for the Greater Cincinnati Redevelopment Authority, which serves as the managing entity for our region’s two FTZs.
+“Our two foreign trade zones are highly utilized, with multiple companies taking full advantage of their benefits,” says Melissa Johnson, vice president of industrial development and logistics for Cincinnati’s The Port, which serves as the managing entity for our region’s two FTZs.
 “It’s an advantageous program that we want to make sure is not a well-kept secret.”

-Perhaps the most powerful benefit, according to Johnson, is the considerable savings companies can retain by doing business within one of Greater Cincinnati’s FTZs.
+Since their inception, one of the most powerful foreign trade zone benefits, according to Johnson, has been the considerable savings companies can retain by doing business within one.

-How do you get in?
-Any company with import volumes greater than 500 shipments or $3 million per year is eligible, but here are a few lesser-known facts that are unique to the Greater Cincinnati region’s two active zones:
+Any company with import volumes greater than 500 shipments or $3 million per year is eligible, but here are a few lesser-known facts that are unique to the Cincinnati region’s two active FTZ zones:

 - Combined, nearly 20,000 people work in these two zones.

-Ready to learn more about the benefits of joining one of Greater Cincinnati’s two Foreign Trade Zones?
+Ready to learn how the Cincinnati region’s two foreign trade zones can help your company succeed in the global economy?
 The application process is straightforward, and the first step for any companies interested in joining a local FTZ is to tap into REDI Cincinnati’s extensive research and expertise with regard to site selection and state and local incentive programs.

 For questions, contact Cierra Clymer, director of international business development today at 513.579.3103.